By the end of this section, you will be able to:

 Ultimately, we are still left with the question of how valid intelligence tests are.
 Certainly, the most modern versions of these tests tap into more than verbal competencies, yet the specific skills that should be assessed in IQ testing, the degree to which any test can truly measure an individual’s intelligence, and the use of the results of IQ tests are still issues of debate (Gresham & Witt, 1997; Flynn, Shaughnessy, & Fulgham, 2012; Richardson, 2002; Schlinger, 2003).

 The case of Atkins v.
 Virginia was a landmark case in the United States Supreme Court.
 On August 16, 1996, two men, Daryl Atkins and William Jones, robbed, kidnapped, and then shot and killed Eric Nesbitt, a local airman from the U.S. Air Force.
 A clinical psychologist evaluated Atkins and testified at the trial that Atkins had an IQ of 59.
 The mean IQ score is 100.
-The psychologist concluded that Atkins was “mildly mentally retarded.”
+The psychologist concluded that Atkins had an intellectual disability.

 The jury found Atkins guilty, and he was sentenced to death.
 Atkins and his attorneys appealed to the Supreme Court.
-In June 2002, the Supreme Court reversed a previous decision and ruled that executions of intellectually disabled criminals are ‘cruel and unusual punishments’ prohibited by the Eighth Amendment.
-The court wrote in their decision:
+In June 2002, the Supreme Court reversed a previous decision and ruled that executions of people with intellectual disabilities are ‘cruel and unusual punishments’ prohibited by the Eighth Amendment.
+Using the accepted language of the time, the court wrote in their decision:

 Clinical definitions of mental retardation require not only subaverage intellectual functioning, but also significant limitations in adaptive skills.
 Mentally retarded persons frequently know the difference between right and wrong and are competent to stand trial.
 Because of their impairments, however, by definition they have diminished capacities to understand and process information, to communicate, to abstract from mistakes and learn from experience, to engage in logical reasoning, to control impulses, and to understand others’ reactions.
 Their deficiencies do not warrant an exemption from criminal sanctions, but diminish their personal culpability (Atkins v.
 Virginia, 2002, par.
 5).

-The court also decided that there was a state legislature consensus against the execution of the intellectually disabled people and that this consensus should stand for all of the states.
-The Supreme Court ruling left it up to the states to determine their own definitions of mental retardation, a widely used term at the time, and intellectual disability.
+The court also decided that there was a state legislature consensus against the execution of people with intellectual disabilities and that this consensus should stand for all of the states.
+The Supreme Court ruling left it up to the states to determine their own definitions of intellectual disability.
 The definitions vary among states as to who can be executed.
-In the Atkins case, a jury decided that because he had many contacts with his lawyers and thus was provided with intellectual stimulation, his IQ had reportedly increased, and he was now smart enough to be executed.
+In the Atkins case, a jury decided that because he had many contacts with his lawyers and thus was provided with intellectual stimulation, his IQ had reportedly increased to a level where the state could execute him.
 He was given an execution date and then received a stay of execution after it was revealed that lawyers for co-defendant, William Jones, coached Jones to “produce a testimony against Mr. Atkins that did match the evidence” (Liptak, 2008).
 After the revelation of this misconduct, Atkins was re-sentenced to life imprisonment.

 Atkins v.
 Virginia (2002) highlights several issues regarding society’s beliefs around intelligence.
 In the Atkins case, the Supreme Court decided that intellectual disability does affect decision making and therefore should affect the nature of the punishment such criminals receive.
 Where, however, should the lines of intellectual disability be drawn?
 In May 2014, the Supreme Court ruled in a related case (Hall v.
 Florida) that IQ scores cannot be used as a final determination of a prisoner’s eligibility for the death penalty (Roberts, 2014).